Hardy Highlanders – People and Wildlife of the Himalaya

 Morning light on Dhaulagiri (8,167 m), Annapurna, central Nepal.
 (Photo copyright © by Kaj Halberg)

-This Gurung woman is winnowing maize.
-The breeze will remove dust from the crop, and by beating the basket with an intricate movement of her left hand, the woman separates chaff from kernels. – Danakju, Marsyangdi Valley, Annapurna, central Nepal.
+This Gurung woman in the Marsyangdi Valley, Annapurna, central Nepal, is winnowing maize.
+The breeze will remove dust from the crop, and by beating the edge of the basket with an intricate movement of her left hand, she separates pebbles and chaff from kernels.
 (Photo copyright © by Kaj Halberg)

 This book contains 339 photographs from these magnificent mountains, depicting landscapes, weather, plants, animals, people, and more, each supplied with a concise, yet descriptive text.
-Contact Kaj Halberg, email@example.com, if you are interested in acquiring this book.
+Contact me at the address firstname.lastname@example.org, if you are interested in acquiring this book.
 Price US$25 + postage.

-A number of pictures from the book are shown here.
+A number of pictures from the book are shown on this page.
 An introductory text reads as follows:

 The word Himalaya comes from the Sanskrit hima (‘snow’) and alaya (‘abode’), thus meaning ‘The Abode of Snow’.
 The Himalaya consists of a long arch of gigantic mountains, stretching from northern Pakistan southeast to the northern tip of Myanmar – a distance of more than 2,500 km.
 Here you find the Earth’s largest concentration of very high mountain tops – 14 peaks reach an altitude of more than 8,000 m, and hundreds are more than 7,000 m high.
 (For comparison, the highest mountain outside Central Asia – Aconcagua in Argentina – is a mere 6,962 m high.)